Bihar CM says he gives 'no importance' to PK's assessment of his performance | Politics

 The chief minister, however, ducked queries about Union Home Minister Amit Shah's averment that the contentious Citizenship Amendment Act (CAA) will be implemented once the Covid pandemic is over.

-The CAA has been a thorny issue for Kumar's JD(U) which voted in favour of the bill proposing expedited citizenship for non-Muslims fleeing Pakistan, Bangladesh and Afghanistan because of “religious prosecution” but has been opposed to a nationwide NRC which the BJP keeps pressing for as a subsequent measure.
+The CAA has been a thorny issue for Kumar's JD(U) which voted in favor of the bill proposing expedited citizenship for non-Muslims fleeing Pakistan, Bangladesh, and Afghanistan because of "religious prosecution" but has been opposed to a nationwide NRC which the BJP keeps pressing for as a subsequent measure.

 Kishor, who had by then been inducted into the JD(U) and elevated to the post of national vice-president, had adopted a strident stance on the issue of CAA and NRC.
 It ultimately brought him into conflict with Kumar, who then headed the party, and culminated in his expulsion from JD(U).